 Climate change discussions have been, quite rightly, at the forefront of many peoples' conversations lately, and this week was no exception.
 On Tuesday, Elon Musk donated $1 million to the environmentally-focused #TeamTrees project.

-The project kick-started with YouTuber Jimmy Donaldson, with the aim of planting 20 million trees by 2022.
+The project kick-started with YouTuber Jimmy Donaldson, with the aim of planting 20 million trees by end of 2022.
 Every dollar plants one tree.

 Some scientists, however, are saying it's simply not enough to curb our CO2 emissions.